What is Home Credit?

 What are my repayment options?

 We believe in a straightforward approach to loans.
 Our small, unsecured loans have fixed weekly repayments with no hidden fees or late payment charges.
-We are flexible- the total cost of the loan is fixed.
+The total cost of the loan is fixed.
 If you miss a payment with us, we don't increase the cost of your loan- there are no hidden charges.

 What happens if I want to settle my account early?